kimberlym4488/js-password-generator/Develop/pseudocode.md

 After each bucket is pulled from the number of characters is looked at and the rest of them are pulled from the LARGE bucket of all characters.

+The password is generated when it meets the passwordLength and true/false responses from the user.
+Then the user is taken to the screen with their password.

+The user has the option to start over and create another new password after this.